Control of Unknown (Linear) Systems with Receding Horizon Learning: Introduction

-The estimation scheme is based on an modified proximal minimization algorithm that guarantees convergence of the estimated quantities, avoids the loss of stabilizability problem, and does not require that the closed loop system is persistently excited.
+The estimation scheme is based on a modified proximal minimization algorithm that guarantees convergence of the estimated quantities, and does not require that the closed loop system is persistently excited.
 A characteristic feature of the approach is that the estimated quantities do not correspond to a (or to the "true") system model but rather to a signal model (time series or signal predictor) of the closed loop trajectory.
 The overall computational online effort of the proposed scheme is rather low and requires essentially the solution of (least-squares) regression problems.
 Finally, the proposed scheme is also applicable to nonlinear systems as demonstrated by simulations.